Skip Navigation

 • Number of pregnant and postpartum women receiving housing and income supplements who are able to transition off public assistance and achieve long-term economic security and mobility.
 (Measures transformative, intergenerational impact of support programs)

 • Number of communities that experience significant reductions in adverse birth outcomes, infant mortality, and child poverty rates as a result of tailored housing and income support interventions for pregnant and postpartum women.
-(Assesses population health and equity impact of support programs)
+(Assesses population health impact of support programs)

 Quadrant 4: